microsoft/playwright/docs/src/ci.md

 ### CircleCI

-We run our tests on CircleCI, with our [pre-built Docker image](./docker.md).
-Running Playwright smoothly on CircleCI requires the following steps:
+Running Playwright on CircleCI requires the following steps:

 1. Use the pre-built [Docker image](./docker.md) in your config like so: